Power 96.1 - Atlanta's #1 Hit Music Station

 Created with sketchtool.

-Wake Up With Celebrity News Every Hour On The 20's!
+Wake Up Laughing With PK's Pranks On The 50's!

-Power 96.1 Plays 96 Minutes Non Stop Hit Music Every Day Starting At 4:15PM!

 Win Your Way To Our 2017 iHeartRadio Music Awards!